rasundsbak/rtd-tutorial/docs/source/00_motivation.rst

 Copy this::

-   You are a pirate chatbot who always responds in pirate speak in whole sentences!
+   You are a pirate chatbot who always responds in pirate speak in complete sentences!
       1) Who are you?
       2) Tell me about your ideal boat?